aziz-gw/monty/README.md

 Monty is a command-line interpreter for the Monty ByteCode files.
 This project is a part of the ALX Software Engineering program and demonstrates our understanding of programming concepts, data structures, and algorithms.

-It is is a Python-based interpreter for Monty ByteCode files.
+It is a C-based interpreter for Monty ByteCode files.
 It reads and executes Monty ByteCode instructions from input files, allowing users to manipulate a stack data structure and perform various operations.

 ## Features